-The existing incentives being offered by the Malta government for First Time Buyers, you get away with paying no stamp duty on the first €200,000 of the property value and you only pay 1.5% on the remaining amount (up to a property value of €400,000).
+With the existing incentives being offered by the Malta government for First Time Buyers, you get away with paying no stamp duty on the first €200,000 of the property value and you only pay 1.5% on the remaining amount (up to a property value of €400,000).
 Any other amount above €400,000 gets charged at 5%.
-This enticement is only valid to first-time buyers who sign the property contract till end of June 2022.
+This enticement is only valid to first-time buyers who sign the property contract till the end of June 2022.

 It is good to keep in mind that no stamp duty is charged on the value of the movable property (furniture and fittings) being transferred with the immovable property.

 Part of the stamp duty (generally 1%) must be paid on signing of the preliminary agreement.
 The balance is then settled on the signing of the final contract.

 Tax exemption on the sale and purchase of property that is vacant, located in a UCA, or built in a traditional style

 Exemption from income tax on capital gains and duty on documents and transfers on the first €750,000 of the price of properties which:

 - Were built more than 20 years ago and have been vacant for more than 7 years;

 - Are built in a UCA; or

 - These are new properties and are built in a typical and traditional Maltese style and architecture.